Homemade Banana Pudding Cups

 This post may contain affiliate links, please visit our privacy policy for details.

-Easy to make homemade Banana Pudding Cups…sweet, creamy, and oh so delicious.
-The perfect dessert to serve all year long!
+Easy-to-make homemade Banana Pudding Cups are sweet, creamy, and oh so delicious.
+The are the perfect dessert to serve all year long!
 Silky homemade pudding infused with vanilla, layered with freshly slices bananas, and crushed vanilla wafers.
 Then, finished with a dollop of Chantilly Cream, more vanilla wafers, and a banana slice, of course!
-It’s such a simple and easy to make dessert.
-The best part?
+It’s such a simple, easy to make dessert.
+Know what the best part is?
 This banana pudding is spooned into individual glasses, which means you don’t have to share!
-Every bite is so creamy, sweet, with just the right amount of crunch from the vanilla wafers.
+Every bite is so creamy and sweet, with just the right amount of crunch from the vanilla wafers.
 Simply delicious!

 glasses of banana pudding with two spoons beside, vanilla wafers and flowers around on marble surface.